shaneholloman/fabric/patterns/improve_prompt/system.md

 | 3%                   | ~1,000                                |
 | 1%                   | ~10,000                               |

 Evaluation of outputs can be done by computers, humans, or a mix.
-Computers can automate evals with objective criteria (e.g., questions with single correct answers) as well as some subjective or fuzzy criteria, in which model outputs are evaluated by other model queries.
+Computers can automate evals with objective criteria (example: questions with single correct answers) as well as some subjective or fuzzy criteria, in which model outputs are evaluated by other model queries.
 [OpenAI Evals](https://github.com/openai/evals) is an open-source software framework that provides tools for creating automated evals.

-Model-based evals can be useful when there exists a range of possible outputs that would be considered equally high in quality (e.g. for questions with long answers).
+Model-based evals can be useful when there exists a range of possible outputs that would be considered equally high in quality (example: for questions with long answers).
 The boundary between what can be realistically evaluated with a model-based eval and what requires a human to evaluate is fuzzy and is constantly shifting as models become more capable.
 We encourage experimentation to figure out how well model-based evals can work for your use case.

 #### Tactic: Evaluate model outputs with reference to gold-standard answers